trantdai/trantdai.github.io/_posts/2023-04-09-terraform-based-self-service-oriented-automation-framework-for-akamai-auto-management.md

 ## AWS IaC Pipeline

 This pipeline is used to manage AWS services as code through a list of CloudFormation YAML templates stored in the AWS IaC GitHub repository.
-These templates define the following resources across `development` and `production` AWS accounts:
+These templates define the following resources in a CloudFormation nested stack across `development` and `production` AWS accounts:
-- AWS IAM ManagedPolicy for AdminUser, CI/CD, CloudFormation, and TerraformBackEnd roles
+- AWS IAM ManagedPolicy for AdminRole, PipelineRole, CloudFormationRole, and S3BackendRole roles
+  - The `PipelineRole` has only enough permissions to:
+    - retrieve the CloudFormation templates from a central S3 bucket
+    - create, update and delete CloudFormation stacks
+    - Pass role to `CloudFormationRole` via action `iam:PassRole`
+  - The `CloudFormationRole` has all the required permissions to manage S3 buckets, DynamoDB tables, VPC interface endpoints and security groups
 - S3 Terraform state buckets to keep Terraform states managed by the Terraform workload executed on the on-prem CI/CD agents and bucket policies that denies HTTP traffic and allows all access from the relevant VPCs
 - DynamoDB table to enable the Terraform state locking feature and audit log bucket to keep S3 Terraform state bucket access logs
 - VPC interface endpoints that make S3 Terraform states accessible from the on-prem Terraform workload via `AWS Direct Connect`